 Unlike other types of trusts, living trusts are active while the grantor is — you guessed it — alive.

 So what’s the difference between a trust and a will, and how could a living trust affect your estate?
-Wealth managers in Mount Pleasant at Morris Financial Concepts will break down the similarities and differences between these important documents, and see how they could fit into your legacy planning.
+Financial planners in Mount Pleasant at Morris Financial Concepts will break down the similarities and differences between these important documents, and see how they could fit into your legacy planning.

 What is a Living Trust, and Do I Need One?